scutojr/blog/source/_posts/mongo.md

 > https://docs.mongodb.com/manual/core/data-model-operations/#data-model-atomicity

-are atomic on the level of a single document.
+Are atomic on the level of a single document.

 embedding the available field and the checkout field within the same document ensures that you can update the two fields atomically.